kczulko/scalac-chess-challenge/README.md

   --queens <value>   number of queens
   --bishops <value>  number of bishops
   --knights <value>  number of knights
-  --print <value>    number of chess boards to print --help             prints this usage
+  --print <value>    number of boards to print
+  --help             prints this usage

 Exception: sbt.TrapExitSecurityException thrown from the UncaughtExceptionHandler in thread "run-main-0"